kyma-project/kyma/docs/application-connector/docs/02-01-application-connector.md

 - OAuth
 - Client certificates

+Additionally, the Application Gateway supports CSRF tokens as an optional layer of authorization.

 ## Access Service

 The Access Service exposes the Application Gateway and manages the access from the Lambda functions and services deployed in Kyma to the external APIs over the Application Gateway.